dyozie/pivotal-hd-docs/content/getting-started/setting-development.md

 The following instructions can be used to the run the sample on the Pivotal Hd Virtual Machine.
 Same instructions can be used for Pivotal HD Cluster.

-Running the mapreduce job requires the services, refer [Installing the VM](./pivotalhd-vm.html) to start services.
+Running the mapreduce job requires starting Pivotal HD services in Pivotal HD VM, refer to [Installing the VM](./pivotalhd-vm.html) for instructions.

 ####Building the project